infinie-games/infinie-games/README.md

 # Axis-network
 hi! this is the code for axis network!
-Below I will explain what all the code is for
+Below I will explain what all the code is for axis network

 # Backups and betas
 This is all the code that we were using that are still in beta that we are working on!